When is The Mandalorian Star Wars TV series released on Disney+ in the UK?

 — Star Wars (@starwars) August 25, 2019

-Brokers of SHIELD and Mulan star Ming-Na Wen had her position saved below wraps for quite a lot of months, however it’s now been revealed she’ll play Fennec Shand, an murderer who could also be one of many Mandalorian’s targets within the sequence.
+Brokers of SHIELD and Mulan star Ming-Na Wen had her position stored beneath wraps for quite a lot of months, nevertheless it’s now been revealed she’ll play Fennec Shand, an murderer who could also be one of many Mandalorian’s targets within the collection.

 Ming Na-Wen will play Fennec Shand in ‘THE MANDALORIAN’.
 The character is described as an murderer and elite mercenary who has killed for the highest crime syndicates.
 (Supply: https://t.co/UcwP9AneJd) pic.twitter.com/rRzMe5pOs0